Renée Zellweger Dazzles In A Go-For-Broke Portrayal Of Judy Garland

 Judy begins with one of several flashbacks to the teenage Garland on the set of The Wizard of Oz, showing us how the industry created and destroyed her in the same breath.
 Her body and image are ruthlessly controlled by the powerful MGM studio head Louis B. Mayer, who puts her on a strict diet and gives her barbiturates and amphetamines, setting in motion the substance-abuse problem that she will struggle with for the rest of her life.

 But most of the movie is set in 1969, long after her Hollywood heyday and mere months before her death at the age of 47.
-Judy is now broke and virtually homeless, dragging herself from one crummy L.A. club performance to another.
+Judy is now broke and virtually homeless, dragging herself from one crummy LA club performance to another.
 We meet her eldest child, Liza Minnelli, at a house party, and also Judy's third husband, Sidney Luft, who takes custody of their two young children while she reluctantly books a gig at The Talk of the Town nightclub in London.
 Although she's devastated at being separated from her kids, Judy has little choice but to work overseas, where her fans can still be counted on to turn out in full force.

 In London, Judy's depression and insomnia quickly take over: She pops pills, skips rehearsals and nearly misses opening night.
 But once she stumbles into the spotlight and starts crooning "By Myself" and "The Trolley Song," her confidence comes surging back and she enjoys having an appreciative crowd again.